 We all need an escape sometimes.
 We just need to get out of the everyday places of our lives and just have that place where we can go to feel the beauty of solitude.
 I’ve recently found my place; I’m not going to tell you what it is, though, so don’t get your hopes up.
 That’s my secret to keep.
 However, one phrase that has been in my mind quite a bit is: we need to find more places in our lives to escape to, not places to escape from.
 Isn’t that the truth?

 All that to say that my type of escape room is different than what you may be thinking of.
 My escape room is different in every sense of the phrase.
 It’s open and free.
 It’s mind-clearing and relaxing.
 It’s inspiring and as though time does not exist.
 Why don’t we have more escape rooms like that?

 I love to sit down on my outdoor blanket and just write.
 I love to go on the swings and realign myself with my childhood.
-That time is mine, and it’s a time to simply connect with God and thus with some of the greatest peace I’ve ever felt.
+That time is mine, and it’s a time to simply connect with myself, the world around me, and some of the greatest peace I’ve ever felt.
 Do you have an escape room?

 I have an escape room.
 But it’s a place I escape to, not a place I escape from.
 It’s mine and it’s beautiful.
 What’s yours?

 …the path out.